A few months ago, I visited Icha Tea for the second time and I wanted to share one of the teas I brought home with me – Golden Eyebrow.

 Review: I have always been a fan of Golden Monkey so, I knew I had to give it a try!
 I have never seen a black tea with so many orange tips!
 The leaves were fuzzy and were more golden orange than chocolate brown.
 The leaves had a lovely warm, sweet, malty and bready scent to it.
 After infusing for 20 seconds, the leaves were thin long and reddish-brown.
 The smell of the wet leaves reminded me of the dry leaves: faintly cocoa.

-The liquor was a golden copper colour and gave off a subtle sweety malt note fragrance.
+The liquor was a golden copper colour and gave off a subtle sweet malt note fragrance.
 The tea tasted just as how I remembered it at the shop: malty, sweet, and ended off with a nice lingering note of cocoa in the back of the throat.
-To my surprise, I found it was much maltier and sweet when cooled and ended off cocoa and fruity.
-I was able to also detect more of a bready taste too!
+To my surprise, I found it was much maltier and sweeter when cooled and ended off cocoa and fruity.
+I was able to detect more of a bready taste too!
 However, the flavours did come at the cost of a hint of astringency with some mild dryness at the back of the throat.

 I have to say, I enjoyed this tea more when it was slightly cooled because it brought out the flavours more.
 I had originally steeped this at 10 seconds, but I found the flavour too faint.
 20 seconds was a perfect spot for me.
 This tea could have gone for additional infusions, but I kept it at one.
-Overall, I love these malty and cocoa teas and this one is was no exception.
-I was sad when I was done my cup (4/5 rating)!
+Overall, I love these malty and cocoa teas and this one is no exception.
+I was sad when I was done with my cup (4/5 rating)!

 - Type: Black tea